-Fr Ian Brocklehurst (Associate Priest) joined the parish in November 2018 and works on Sundays, and Tuesday-Thursday each week.
+Fr Ian Brocklehurst (Associate Priest) joined us in November 2018 and works on Sundays, and Tuesday-Thursday each week.
 He grew up in Stretford, and has lived in and around Manchester for all his life, except for five years at the University of Nottingham, where he read medicine.
 After qualifying as a doctor he worked in the NHS for 31 years, ultimately in anaesthesia.
 He moved with his family to Oldham in 1997, and worked as a consultant anaesthetist at the Royal Oldham Hospital for 19 years.

-Ian trained for ordination with All Saints Centre for Mission and Ministry and was ordained deacon in 2015 and priest in 2016.
+Fr Ian trained for ordination with All Saints Centre for Mission and Ministry and was ordained deacon in 2015 and priest in 2016.
 He served his curacy in Oldham, at Holy Trinity, Coldhurst and Saint Stephen and All Martyrs, Lower Moor.
 Ian is married to Liz, and they have two grown-up sons, Andrew and Peter.

 (Photo left to right: Mayor's Consort, Mayoress, Fr David, the Bishop of Middleton, the Mayor of Mossley, Fr Ian)